Women in heraldry: Transmission

 In many heraldic traditions, arms generally are passed patrilineally.
 In other nations' traditions, Canadian heraldry for example, women may inherit arms on an equal basis with their brothers (if any).
 Women in Canada may also transmit their arms to their heirs, regardless of sex.
 (Note: This system of equality for men and women is a result of provisions in the Canadian Charter of Rights and Freedoms, which guarantee, among other things, freedom from discrimination under the law on the basis of sex.)

 By tradition

 British Heraldry

-The coat of arms of Baroness Thatcher: in some heraldic traditions, the arms of women are displayed in a lozenge, as opposed to a shield.
+The coat of arms of Margaret Thatcher.
+In some heraldic traditions, the arms of women are displayed in a lozenge, as opposed to a shield.

 In English, Scottish and Northern Irish heraldry, a woman may bear arms by inheritance from her father or by grant to herself.
 When unmarried, she displays her arms on a lozenge (a diamond shape) or on an oval or oval-like shape.
 Traditionally, a woman does not display her arms on a shield, as the shield originated with knights and warfare, and is thus viewed as fitting for a man, but not a woman.